lopushen/apache-tika-example/README.md

-Address search for various file types using Java and Apache Tika
+Email search example for various file types using Java and Apache Tika